 If you do not hold US citizenship or US permanent residency, you must have or obtain an appropriate visa.
 For the pre-college program, the most appropriate visa is the B2 Recreational Study visa since it is a non-matriculating program and avocational.
 Please refer to this document for more information: 9 FAM 402.5 (U) STUDENTS AND EXCHANGE VISITORS – F, M, AND J VISAS.

-If you have any questions, please contact the Office of International Student Services (OISS).
+If you have any questions, please contact the International Student and Scholar Affairs.

 Can I arrive late or leave the program early?

 Due to the intensive nature of the program it’s very difficult to start the program late.
 The Saturday Check-In and Orientation on June 24 are mandatory; you should plan to arrive on Saturday morning.
 It’s also very important that you stay through the end of the program.
 Classes are held right up to the last day, and the last week is dedicated to your final projects, term reviews and academic advisement.

 What if my high school is still in session when the program begins, or starts before the program ends?

 We try to time the program to accommodate the schedules of as many US and international schools as possible, but unfortunately sometimes there are instances when the schedules overlap.
 Students are usually able to get permission to finish the term and any exams early, or start their high school year late so that they can participate in the program.
 If you’re in this situation, we strongly suggest seeking special permission as well.
 If you need any kind of written confirmation of the program’s schedule and requirements for your high school’s use, we’ll be happy to provide it.

 Will transportation be provided to RISD from the airport?

 No, you’ll need to make your own transportation arrangements to and from campus at the start and end of the program.

 How much does it cost to attend Pre-College?